hypo69/1001-python-ru/en/articles/CICD пайплайн.en.md

 #### 🟪 Deploy to Render.com

 Render often automatically deploys on push to GitHub if the repository is connected.
-But for a manual trigger (or as part of a more complex pipeline), you can use a Deploy Hook.
+But for a manual trigger (or as part of a more complex pipeline) you can use a Deploy Hook.
 **🔐 GitHub Secrets:** `RENDER_DEPLOY_HOOK` (URL obtained from Render service settings).

 ```yaml